Seamless major upgrades with blue-green deployments Innovation Release

 Ensure the entire cluster is in healthy state.

 From the Overview tab, you can copy the connection string for your new data group.
-Each data group will have a different connection string exposed so that any application connected to the existing data group won't be impacted until the process is complete.
+Each data group has a different connection string exposed so that any applications connected to the existing data group aren't impacted until the process is complete.
 You can use the new connection string to perform tests such as validating that all data is synchronized.

 Upgrade the green data group to the next major version

-• From the Overview tab, identify the new data group, click on Upgrade data group under the three-dots actions button.
+1. From the Overview tab, identify the new data group.
+From the ellipsis menu, select Upgrade data group.

-• Select the Upgrade Cluster button in the pop-up for the system to actually start the data group upgrade.
+4. Select Upgrade Cluster to start the data group upgrade.
 Wait a few minutes until the process is complete.

 Verify the upgrade

-Both, the Overview and Properties tabs will show the new version for the data group.
+The Overview and Properties tabs show the new version for the data group.
 Ensure the cluster is in healthy state.

 Plan your tests

-It is strongly recommended that you test applications and clients using the new upgraded version rigorously, before ever switching them from your “blue” environment.
+We strongly recommend that you rigorously test applications and clients using the new upgraded version before switching them from your blue environment.

 SELECT bdr.alter_subscription_disable(sub_name, true, true)